carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 install Python packages when using Conda.

-First, `pip` is sometimes installed by default on operating systems where it is used to manage any Python packages needed by your OS. **You do not want to use this `pip` to install Python packages when using Conda environments.**
+First, `pip` is sometimes installed by default on operating systems where it is used to manage any Python packages needed by your OS. **You do not want to use `/usr/bin/pip` to install Python packages when using Conda environments.**

 ~~~
 (base) $ conda deactivate